top of page

 Looking at Main.cpp

 Sketch is fully C++.
-In fact, you can take a look at the main.cpp class to see what it going on.
+In fact, you can take a look at the main.cpp class to see what it is going on.
 Taking out the comments, we get the following.
 Note that we have a couple of functions, setup() and loop().
-So as you might expect, the Arduino IDE takes your Sketch's functions and appends them to main.cpp.
+As you might expect, the Arduino IDE takes your Sketch's functions and appends them to main.cpp.
 Pretty simple really.

 #include <Arduino.h>